MichaelChian452/FlappyChaewon/README.md

 The game is written in C that runs on a GameBoy Advance Emulator with GameBoy Advance controls.

+It was created for my CS2110 Computer Organization & Principles class during the Spring 2023 semester.

 ## Controls
 GameBoy | Keyboard | | In-Game Usage\
 Start | Enter | Start the Game\